christophermadsen/iconography_dl_baseline/README.md

     - make_class_folders.py
     - sort_data_by_folders.py
     - sort_data_by_folder_no_dup.py
-This will set up the data in sorted folders, necessary for the project, the directory tree should now be:
+This will set up the data in sorted folders, necessary for the project. <br/>
+The updated directory tree: <br/>
 | <br/>
 |───DEVKitArt <br/>
 | <br/>